 Coming from a line of seven generations of grape growers, Michele Chiarlo founded his namesake winery in 1956.
 Today, Mr. Chiarlo is a leading figure in the Piedmont wine industry.
 Michele Chiarlo is definitely a family business with Mr. Chiarlo’s sons, Alberto and Stefano, now playing key roles.
 Alberto directs marketing and sales while Stefano manages vineyard operations and serves as co-winemaker.

-2007 Michele Chiarlo Nivole Moscato dâ€™Asti (375 ml): A clear, bright, straw-colored semi-sparkling wine.
-Exhibits fresh, sweet aromas of apricots and Satsuma oranges.
-Lots of apricot comes through on the palate.
+2008 Michele Chiarlo Nivole Moscato dâ€™Asti (Piedmont, Italy): Pale, greenish straw yellow semi-sparkling wine.
+Beautiful nose with fresh, sweet aromas of honey, peach, and dried apricot.
+More honey, peach, and dried apricot as well as Asian pear come through on the palate.
 Sweet but not sickeningly sweet.
 Very crisp and refreshing.
+Well-balanced with a long finish.
 The perfect dessert wine (with or without any dessert).

 Quality: 4 stars (out of 5)

 QPR: 5 bangs for your buck (out of 5)